Skip to main content

 Christmas Markets

-The main Christmas market in Florence is held in Piazza Santa Croce early in December, in the style of a traditional German market with stalls selling food, gifts and Christmas decorations.
+The main Christmas market in Florence is held in Piazza Santa Croce early in December.
+It’s called the Weihnachtsmarkt, and it is a traditional German-style market, with stalls selling food and handmade gifts – complete with dazzling Christmas decorations.

 Free Things to do in Florence in December

-On the first Sunday of each month you can access Florence’s state-run museums, archeological parks and cultural sites for free – yes, completely free.
+Don’t forget that on the first Sunday of each month you can access Florence’s state-run museums, archeological parks and cultural sites for free.
 This includes the Uffizi Gallery, Palazzo Pitti, Boboli GardensGalleria Academia and many more.

 More ideas for things to do in Florence in December